-How can I help children learn this skill?
+How can I help my child learn this skill?

-You can teach children to stick with tasks by talking out challenges you are facing.
+You can teach your child to stick with tasks by talking out challenges you are facing.
 The next time you are struggling with something, talk through it out loud.
 It's as easy as that.
 Here's the idea.
-You might say: "I'm getting so frustrated!
-Writing the number 8 is tricky.
+As you are doing a chore around the house, like folding laundry, you might say: "I'm getting so frustrated!
+Folding this shirt is tricky!
 I want to give up, but I am not going to.
 OK, deep breaths.
 Now try again."
 When you try again, maybe mess up a few times and talk through the mistakes: "Hmmm...that's not right.
-Maybe if I try this...."
+Maybe if I try this..."
 When you get it right, share how you feel: "I did it!
 I'm glad I didn't give up."

-Children can see the value of DEMONSTRATING CONSISTENT EFFORT in the book:
+Your child can see the value of DEMONSTRATING CONSISTENT EFFORT in the book: